coordinape/docs/gift_circle.md

 An organization can stand up any number of Gift Circles, adding members through a decentralized process.
 During a set period of time (the Epoch), the group can perform the Gifting process, as follows:

-At the start of the epoch, each member of the Circle receives a number non-divisible GIVE tokens (Determined by the Circle Admin)
+* At the start of the epoch, each member of the Circle receives a number of non-divisible GIVE tokens (Determined by the Circle Admin)
-Members allocated their GIVE tokens to other members over the course of the epoch to reward them for the value they bring to Yearn
+* Members allocate their GIVE tokens to other members over the course of the epoch to reward them for the value they bring to the Circle
-Members can adjust their allocations up until the end of the epoch They can add notes to their allocations if they wish At the end of the epoch, all allocated GIVE tokens become locked (now called GET tokens), and all unallocated GIVE tokens are burned
+* Members can adjust their allocations up until the end of the epoch
+* They can add notes to their allocations if they wish
+* At the end of the epoch, all allocated GIVE tokens become locked (now called GET tokens), and all unallocated GIVE tokens are burned
-Budget distribution is then formulated according to the percentage of total GET tokens that each member of the circles has received.
+* Budget distribution is then formulated according to the percentage of total GET tokens that each member of the circles has received

 ## Example